ccurtsinger/itsterminal/step7.md

 You can read documentation for any command and its options using the `man` (**man**ual) command.
 For example, `man ls` will describe the `ls` command.
 Of course, `man` has its own options, so run `man man` to read about them.
 Use the arrow keys to move around, and press <kbd>q</kbd> to quit.

 #### See what's running
 The `top` shows a live-updating view of the applications running on a machine.
 The display includes the amount of memory and CPU being used by each program, along with many other system resources.
+Press <kbd>q</kbd> to quit.

 #### See who's logged in
 The `who` command will list all the connected users.
 There is an entry for each connection, so if you have multiple connections to a machine you will be listed multiple times.